Killercodes/py/docs/Learn Python 3.md

 if expression:
    statement(s)
 ```
-If the boolean expression evaluates to TRUE, then the block of statement(s) inside the if statement is executed.
+If the boolean expression evaluates to `TRUE`, then the block of statement(s) inside the if statement is executed.
 In Python, statements in a block are uniformly indented after the : symbol.
-If boolean expression evaluates to FALSE, then the first set of code after the end of block is executed.
+If boolean expression evaluates to `FALSE`, then the first set of code after the end of block is executed.

-**If statement Example**
+### `if` statement Example

 ``` python
 #!/usr/bin/python3